 PRAGER: I don’t know.
 The show is still up.
 I always take a moment to relax and regroup after an opening.
 That was my first time showing in New York, so I had no idea what was going to happen.
 I just put everything into it for months.
 I’m going to have an empty studio.
 It will be a good place to start.
 I’ll just start making stuff.
 I’ll see where the next vibe takes me.

 Vanessa Prager's exhibition Voyeur is on view until February 28, 2016 at The Hole NYC, 312 Bowery, New York.
-Text and photograph by Oliver Maxwell Kupper.
+Text and photographs by Oliver Kupper.
 Follow Autre on Instagram: @AUTREMAGAZINE